intel/intel-extension-for-pytorch/docs/tutorials/getting_started.md

 ##########################################
 ```

-More examples, including training and usage of low precision data types are available at [Examples](./examples.md).
+More examples, including training and usage of low precision data types are available in the [Examples](./examples.md) section.

+In [Cheat Sheet](cheat_sheet.md), you can find more commands that can help you start using the Intel® Extension for PyTorch\*.